 As he crossed the flagstones to a revolving door, he watched himself in the mirrored wall.
 “You look fine,” he told himself.
 “Relax.”

 The door hissed softly as he pushed through it.
 He stepped over a metal grid and entered a hushed atrium, six floors high, flooded with natural light, the ceiling and front constructed entirely of glass.
-Rough stone walls and smooth stone floor, offset by two hulking monoliths dominating the space.
-They evoked images of Stonehenge, of the ages, of millennia.
-In the middle was a marble counter and behind it a receptionist, watching him.
+In the middle was a marble counter and behind it sat a receptionist, watching him.
 Beyond, a mezzanine level, beyond that even more windows.

 On her jacket, to the left of center, was a small nameplate that read, “A. Bentley.”
 He wondered what the A stood for.
 Anna?
 Abby?
 Alex?